IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

 * Advanced reservation
 * Workflows

 LSF is deployed by the LSF Operator.
-The LSF Operator is capable of deploying fully functional LSF clusters on Kubernetes, or it can deploy a modified LSF cluster that provides enhanced scheduling capabilities in Kubernetes including parallel job support.
+The LSF Operator can deploy fully functional LSF clusters on Kubernetes, or it can deploy a modified LSF cluster that provides enhanced scheduling capabilities in Kubernetes including parallel job support.
 The LSF operator will install LSF Community Edition (CE).
 LSF CE is a free version of LSF.
-A unrestricted version is also available.
+An unrestricted version is also available.
 Email:  LSF-Inquiry@ca.ibm.com  for more information.

 #### LSF on Kubernetes
 LSF is a powerful workload management system for distributed computing environments.
-LSF provides a comprehensive set of intelligent, policy-driven scheduling features that enable you to utilize all of your compute infrastructure resources and ensure optimal application performance.
+LSF provides a comprehensive set of intelligent, policy-driven scheduling features that enable you to utilize all your compute infrastructure resources and ensure optimal application performance.

 The LSF Operator can deploy multiple LSF CE clusters on Kubernetes.
 The LSF Cluster also includes a restricted version of LSF Application Center.
 Application Center provides a Graphical User Interface (GUI) that users can use to submit and manage jobs.
 Once deployed users can login to the GUI using there normal UNIX account.
 There home directories and application directories are made available so users can easily run the applications they want.

 The LSF cluster can support multiple Linux OS's, and tools are provided [here](https://github.com/IBMSpectrumComputing/lsf-kubernetes) to assist in building custom images to support your applications.

 #### Enhanced Pod Scheduler
 The Enhanced pod scheduler deployment of LSF Technical Preview adds robust workload orchestration and prioritization capabilities to Kubernetes clusters.
 Kubernetes provides an application platform for developing and managing on-premises, containerized applications.
 While the Kubernetes scheduler employs a basic “first come, first served" method for processing workloads, LSF enables organizations to effectively prioritize and manage workloads based on business priorities and objectives.
-It provide the following key capabilities:
+It provides the following key capabilities:

 ##### Workload Orchestration
-Kubernetes provides effective orchestration of workloads as long as there is capacity.
+Kubernetes provides effective orchestration of workloads if there is capacity.
 In the public cloud, the environment can usually be enlarged to help ensure that there is always capacity in response to workload demands.
 However, in an on-premises deployment of Kubernetes, resources are ultimately finite.
-For workloads that dynamically create Kubernetes pods (such as Jenkins, Jupyter Hub, Apache Spark, Tensorflow, ETL, and so on), the default "first come, first served" orchestration policy is not sufficient to help ensure that important business workloads process first or get resources before less important workloads.
+For workloads that dynamically create Kubernetes pods (such as Jenkins, Jupyter Hub, Apache Spark, TensorFlow, ETL, and so on), the default "first come, first served" orchestration policy is not sufficient to help ensure that important business workloads process first or get resources before less important workloads.
 LSF Technical Preview prioritizes access to the resources for key business processes and lower priority workloads are queued until resources can be made available.

 ##### Service Level Management
 In a multitenant environment where there is competition for resources, workloads (users, user groups, projects, and namespaces) can be assigned to different service levels that help ensure the right workload gets access to the right resource at the right time.
 This function prioritizes workloads and allocates a minimum number of resources for each service class.
-In addition to service levels, workloads can also be subject to prioritization and multilevel fairshare policies, which maintain correct prioritization of workloads within the same Service Level Agreement (SLA).
+In addition to service levels, workloads can also be subject to prioritization and multilevel fair share policies, which maintain correct prioritization of workloads within the same Service Level Agreement (SLA).

 ##### Resource Optimization
 Environments are rarely homogeneous.
-There might be some servers with additional memory or some might have GPGPUs or additional capabilities.
+There might be some servers with additional memory, or some might have GPGPUs or additional capabilities.
 Running workloads on these servers that do not require those capabilities can block or delay workloads that do require additional functions.
-LSF Technical Preview provides multiple polices such as multilevel fairshare and service level management, enabling the optimization of resources based on business policy rather than by users competing for resources.
+LSF Technical Preview provides multiple polices such as multilevel fair share and service level management, enabling the optimization of resources based on business policy rather than by users competing for resources.

 **NOTE: Only one instance of the Enhanced Pod Scheduler can be deployed at a time, because it extends the Kubernetes APIs with new functions.**

 ## Details
 The LSF cluster is deployed by the LSF operator.
 One operator can deploy one LSF cluster in the same namespace.
 When deploying an LSF on Kubernetes cluster it will create the following items in the namespace:
-* A LSF master pod
+* An LSF master pod
-* A LSF GUI pod (For LSF on Kubernetes clusters)
+* An LSF GUI pod (For LSF on Kubernetes clusters)
 * A variety of LSF compute pods (limited to 8 in CE) The cluster configuration supports the edition of multiple application and data directories to the pods.
 The LSF cluster can also be configured to allow users to login to the LSF GUI and submit work as them selves.

-When deploying an Enhanced Pod Scheduler it will create the following items in the namespace:
+When deploying an Enhanced Pod Scheduler, it will create the following items in the namespace:
-* A LSF master pod
+* An LSF master pod
 * LSF compute pods on all available worker nodes (limited to 9 in CE)

 ## Prerequisites
-The following are needed to deploy a LSF cluster:
+The following are needed to deploy an LSF cluster:
 * Cluster Administrator access
 * A persistent volume for LSF state storage.